dedahr/unbot-addon/README.md

 ![](docs/display.png)

-Add a robot of a specific profession:
+Add a bot of a specific profession:

 ![](docs/addclass.png)